-Location of the unit within the 15.4 - Marketing and Sales subject/sector classification system Indicative Content 1.
-The difference between a prospect and a lead oles and objectives of organisational marketing and sales strategies p an ideal customer profile surveys, data i information from a variety of internal sources, e.g., focus groups, nformation providers (Mintel, LexisNexis or Avention), trade papers CRM, knowledge pool, intranet a variety of ex information that is relevant to an organisation's sales activities from ternal sources e.g., trade magazines, financial resources, websites, role of buyer, social media ormation for providing insights into sales planning and decision The legal and i secondary dat regulatory constraints on information collection; primary and a stand the benefits of all data sources including how to check validity, ensure completeness The different t organisation ypes of prospects and how sales approaches differ, e.g., individual, The criteria for r identifying prospects, e.g., need, budget, authority The range of methods used to find prospects, e.g., evaluate customer base, create customer persona, networking etc. How leads can be generated, e.g., ask existing customers for referrals, create social , email marketing, organise events etc. 2.
-The opportuni solutions not p ty discovery process, e.g., qualify leads, clarify customer needs, sell products/services, focus on the outcome, ask relevant questions, build rapport etc. a prospects business issues/pain points; directly and indirectly a prospect's needs, e.g., research, ask probing questions, pay etail, segment pain points, discovery meeting etc. proaches and sales techniques related to the discovery phase, e.g., personalisatio n, problem-centricity, proactivity 3.
-The range of q used uestions that can be used to qualify a prospect and when they are Timing), PESTL The methods used to qualify a prospect, e.g., BANT (Budget, Authority, Need, Timing), PESTLE (Political, Economic, Sociological, Technological, Legal and Environmental) etc. budget availab • The reasons for walking away from a prospect, e.g., lack of clarity about needs, no budget available, too many competitors, lack of response to communications, lack of progress, product/service not a good fit etc.
+Indicative Content 1. ٠ The difference between a prospect and a lead • The key principles and objectives of organisational marketing and sales strategies • How to develop an ideal customer profile • How to obtain information from a variety of internal sources, e.g., focus groups, surveys, data information providers (Mintel, LexisNexis or Avention), trade journals/newspapers CRM, knowledge pool, intranet • How to obtain information that is relevant to an organisation's sales activities from a variety of external sources e.g., trade magazines, financial resources, websites, vertical or job role of buyer, social media • How to use information for providing insights into sales planning and decision making • The legal and regulatory constraints on information collection; primary and secondary data • How to understand the benefits of all data sources including how to check validity, avoid bias and ensure completeness • The different types of prospects and how sales approaches differ, e.g., individual, organisation ٠ The criteria for identifying prospects, e.g., need, budget, authority • The range of methods used to find prospects, e.g., evaluate customer base, create customer persona, networking etc. • How leads can be generated, e.g., ask existing customers for referrals, create social media content, email marketing, organise events etc. 2. • The opportunity discovery process, e.g., qualify leads, clarify customer needs, sell solutions not products/services, focus on the outcome, ask relevant questions, adapt script to build rapport etc. • How to review a prospects business issues/pain points; directly and indirectly ٠ How to assess a prospect's needs, e.g., research, ask probing questions, pay attention to detail, segment pain points, discovery meeting etc. • The current approaches and sales techniques related to the discovery phase, e.g., personalisation, problem-centricity, proactivity 3. • The range of questions that can be used to qualify a prospect and when they are used • The methods used to qualify a prospect, e.g., BANT (Budget, Authority, Need, Timing), PESTLE (Political, Economic, Sociological, Technological, Legal and Environmental) etc. • The reasons for walking away from a prospect, e.g., lack of clarity about needs, no budget available, too many competitors, lack of response to communications, lack of progress, product/service not a good fit etc.